-Individual fitness goals of the students are the highest priority for the IVC Adapted Kinesiology Fitness Program.
-As part of the College's commitment to serve our entire community and embrace the rich diversity of our area, Adapted Kinesiology is a key component in the programs of both the School of Kinesiology, Health Sciences and Athletics and our colleagues in Disabled Students Programs and Services (DSPS)
+Helping student achieve their individual fitness goals are the highest priority for the IVC Adapted Kinesiology Fitness Program.
+As part of the College's longstanding commitment to serve the entire community and embrace our tradition of rich diversity, Adapted Kinesiology is a key component in the programs of the School of Kinesiology, Health and Athletics and our colleagues in Disabled Students Programs and Services (DSPS).
+Classes have been designed for those with temporary or chronic conditions who cannot attain their fitness goals in conventional ways.

 Adapted Kinesiology At A Glance